sdpjswl/ASJOverflowButton/README.md

 # To-do

-- ~~Menu closes abruptly when tapped outside~~
+- ~~Menu closes abruptly when tapped outside.~~
-- Menu should close when tapped on the clear table view outside the items (BUG)
+- Menu should close when tapped on the clear table view outside the items (BUG).
-- Allow a menu to be created with a title
+- Allow a menu to be created with a title.
-- Some way to adjust width of the menu
+- Some way to adjust width of the menu.
 - Maybe some way to show menu on both, left and right sides?

 # Credits